kekse1/v4/docs/modules/README.md

 > I'm implementing everything as **asynchronous** as I can!
 > **But** I'm also avoiding any Promise as good as I can.. xD~

+## Configuration
+Beneath the regular configuration elements (like `config.css`, which will maybe be used at server-side, too?) most `.js` files got some `const DEFAULT_*` constants defined on their tops; .. for things that don't really fit into some configuration, but which are nevertheless not really static.
+Thus, avoiding hard-coded styles etc., just look at the files beginnings, too.

 # Module Index
 This `.md`s will grow in time.. currently I'm busy with implementing all this shit (actually there's much more finished\[tm\], but still